davidben/http-client-hint-reliability/draft-davidben-http-client-hint-reliability.md

 : An unsigned, 16-bit integer indicating the length, in octets, of the Value field.

 Value:
 : A sequence of characters containing the Accept-CH value for the corresponding origin.
-This value MUST satisfy the Accept-CH ABNF defined in Section 3.1 of {{I-D.ietf-httpbis-client-hints}}.
+This value MUST satisfy the Accept-CH ABNF defined in Section 3.1 of {{RFC8942}}.

 Clients MUST NOT send ACCEPT_CH frames.
 Servers which receive an ACCEPT_CH frame MUST respond with a connection error (Section 5.4.1 of {{RFC7540}}) of type